hasithaa/fork-module-ballerina-workflow/docs/key-concepts.md

 ## Workflows

-A **workflow** is a durable function that orchestrates a business process.
-The runtime automatically checkpoints workflow state so it can recover from failures and continue where it left off.
+A **workflow** is a durable function that orchestrates the steps of a business process.
+The runtime automatically checkpoints workflow state so it can recover from failures and resume from its last recorded state.

 ```ballerina
 @workflow:Workflow